On The Record

 Bernard Rubal, 635 Balboa Drive, also shared his candidacy for City Council and his inspirations for running.
 He stated that he was motivated by the stagnation of the Council in failing to move the City forward.
 He wants to change the City for the better.

-Bernie Rubal, 635 Balboa, asserts that the venue tax is bringing in $17 million.
-He argues that the discussion tonight is where to spend the venue tax.
+Bernie Rubal, 635 Balboa, asserts that $17 million of the venue tax is being spend on the golf course.
+He argues that the discussion tonight is where to spend the venue tax, if at all.
 He contends that decreasing the venue tax would be better for the community.
 He also argues that the golf course is an enterprise operation and should pay for itself.
-He asked why the venue tax is being brought up now.
-[BJR Comment: Please review Council video for accuracy the reference was to why TAB D (which I held up at the meeting) was being presented.]
+He asked why golf course finances are being brought up now rather than at the budget workshop.[1]

 Bernard Rubal, 635 Balboa, expressed concerns over two main issues: First, that there may be flaws in the data used for budget cycle planning.
 He stressed that the true priorities of the City budget cycle need to be addressed.
 Second, that record retention needs to be addressed – he stated that there needs to be a list of documents the City is supposed to preserve per Section 1- 6-1 of the code regarding the retention schedule.

-Bernie Rubal, 635 Balboa, said that he enjoyed the Veterans Day Parade but found two issues with it.
-1) The First Baptist Church locked their parking lot gate, which kept people from leaving through that gate.
-He asked for better coordination with the church in the future.
-2) He said that the classic 1960 Ford F100 that is labeled as the parade truck was not in the parade.
-He asked for it to be put in the parade.
-[My comment was from a review of the City vehicle inventory when the City was budget for new vehicles which has needs for functional vehicles.
-When I queried why this vehicle was on our City books, I was told it was our “parade” truck!
-So why was the parade truck never in a parade?]
 Additionally, he congratulated the City for the passing of the street bond and asked Council to hold staff accountable to repairing the 100 streets.
 Also, he said that the tuition reimbursement was budgeted for $25k and that the travel line for one department was $17k, which he thought was excessive for both.
 Lastly, he said that he hopes that the Deputy Clerk position hiring process is completely open and the person hired has the appropriate credentials and will be the best person for the job.

 Bernie Rubal, 635 Balboa, reiterated that a 2.5% step increase would increase City employee salaries 68% over their 20 year employment, a rate twice as high as the Federal Government.
 He also said that the Federal Government only gives the increase to an employee if they are considered “fully successful” at their job.
 Next, he said that he would support the City getting a full-time City Clerk and that the Economic Development Corporation should consider supporting their own Director.
 He said in the case that there is a need for a new position, the position should be part-time, not full-time, to avoid long-term accruement costs.